-This Must Be The Place is the official blog and new home of jamesklambert.com.
+This Must Be The Place is the official blog and current home of jamesklambert.com and nomagicbullets.org.

 WHO AM I?